noaione/yuusha-shoukan-ln/sources/v09/chapter5.md

 [How many times do you think God of Fate-sama had forced her work on me, saying “I’m going to go visit Kai-chan\~\~” It’s all your faaaauuuullllttttt!!!]

-[.........]
+[Eeehhh...]

 The reason was Fate-san?!
 Or rather, God of Disasters-san is completely tearing up now, you know?!
 How much work did you push on her?!
-I see, so that’s why she was that hostile to me....
+I see, so that’s why she was that hostile to me...
 Unnn, it was all Fate-san’s fault, but I can’t help but feel sorry for her.
 Moreover, with her anger towards me, it may not be possible for me to repair our relationship...
 As expected, that’s a bit difficult to do.